gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

-Index* (SVI) and a *Risk Index* (RI); or 2) a *Social Vulnerability Index* (SVI) that is the result of the aggregation of various sub-indicators defined by the user (e.g.\ Economy, Education, and Environment as shown within Figure :ref:`fig-weighting-and-calculating`).
+Index* (SVI) and a *Risk Index* (RI); or 2) a *Social Vulnerability Index* (SVI) that is the result of the aggregation of various sub-indicators defined by the user (e.g.\ Economy, Education, and Environment as shown within :numref:`fig-weighting-and-calculating`).
 The tree can be modified dynamically by adding or removing nodes, *inverting* variables, setting a weight to each variable or node and choosing the operators to be used to combine variables together.